xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-element-screenshot-as-checkpoint.md

 * **Examples**:

 1. You want to take a screenshot of an element that you have captured by using Katalon Spy Utility and stored in Test Object > UI > logo for TestOps Vision.
 The checkpoint's name is 'logo'.
-The default [failure handling](/x/qAAM) is used:
+Default [failure handling](/x/qAAM) is used:

 ``` groovy
 import static com.kms.katalon.core.testobject.ObjectRepository.findTestObject